mkmohangb/usernameandme/README.md

-- 👋 Hi, I’m Manoj
-- 👀 I’m interested in Data Science and Distributed Computing
+- 👀 Interested in Data Science and Distributed Computing